-One line is read from the standard input, or from the file descriptor fd supplied as an argument to the '-u' option, and the first word is assigned to the first name, the second word to the second name, and so on, with leftover words and their intervening separators assigned to the last name.
+One line is read from the standard input, or from the file descriptor fd supplied as an argument to the -u option, split into words as described above in Section 3.5.7 [Word Splitting], page 30, and the first word is assigned to the first name, the second word to the second name, and so on.
+If there are more words than names, the remaining words and their intervening delimiters are assigned to the last name.
 If there are fewer words read from the input stream than names, the remaining names are assigned empty values.
-The characters in the value of the IFS variable are used to split the line into words.
+The characters in the value of the IFS variable are used to split the line into words using the same rules the shell uses for expansion (described above in Section 3.5.7 [Word Splitting, page 30).
 The backslash character '\' may be used to remove any special meaning for the next character read and for line continuation.
 If no names are supplied, the line read is assigned to the variable REPLY.
-The return code is zero, unless end-of-file is encountered, read times out (in which case the return code is greater than 128), or an invalid file descriptor is supplied as the argument to '-u'.
+The exit status is zero, unless end-of-file is encountered, read times out (in which case the status is greater than 128), a variable assignment error (such as assigning to a readonly variable) occurs, or an invalid file descriptor is supplied as the argument to -u.

--a aname The words are assigned to sequential indices of the array variable aname, starting at 0.
+- -a aname The words are assigned to sequential indices of the array variable aname, starting at 0.
 All elements are removed from aname before the assignment.
-Other name arguments are ignored.

--d delim The first character of delim is used to terminate the input line, rather than newline.

--e Readline (see Chapter 8 [Command Line Editing], page 93) is used to obtain the line.
-Readline uses the current (or default, if line editing was not previously active) editing settings.

--i text If Readline is being used to read the line, text is placed into the editing buffer before editing begins.
+Other name arguments are ignored. - -d delim The first character of delim is used to terminate the input line, rather than newline. - -e Readline (see Chapter 8 [Command Line Editing], page 104) is used to obtain the line.
+Readline uses the current (or default, if line editing was not previously active) editing settings. - -i text If Readline is being used to read the line, text is placed into the editing buffer before editing begins. - -n nchars read returns after reading nchars characters rather than waiting for a complete line of input, but honors a delimiter if fewer than nchars characters are read before the delimiter. - -N nchars read returns after reading exactly nchars characters rather than waiting for a complete line of input, unless EOF is encountered or read times out.

--n nchars

-read returns after reading nchars characters rather than waiting for a complete line of input, but honor a delimiter if fewer than nchars characters are read before the delimiter.

--N nchars

-read returns after reading exactly nchars characters rather than waiting for a complete line of input, unless EOF is encountered or read times out.
 Delimiter characters encountered in the input are not treated specially and do not cause read to return until nchars characters are read.

--p prompt

-Display prompt, without a trailing newline, before attempting to read any input.
-The prompt is displayed only if input is coming from a terminal.

--r If this option is given, backslash does not act as an escape character.
+The result is not split on the characters in IFS; the intent is that the variable is assigned exactly the characters read (with the exception of backslash; see the -r option below). - -p prompt Display prompt, without a trailing newline, before attempting to read any input.
+The prompt is displayed only if input is coming from a terminal. - -r If this option is given, backslash does not act as an escape character.

 The backslash is considered to be part of the line.
-In particular, a backslash-newline pair may not be used as a line continuation.

--s Silent mode.
+In particular, a backslash-newline pair may not be used as a line continuation. - -s Silent mode.
 If input is coming from a terminal, characters are not echoed.